General Information

 Figure 5 shows a schematic cross-section of the bridge.

-Hanger rod and timber girder are connected by an additional rod, washer, and nut.
-Figure 6 shows a connection between a hanger rod and two side-by-side placed girders viewed from above.
+The connection between the hanger rod and the timber girder consists of an additional rod, a washer and a nut.
+Figure 6 shows a connection between a hanger rod and the girder viewed from above.

 Figure 7 shows a further connection.